Brazilian Cheese Puffs

 - Preheat the oven to 400 °F and grease 2-3 mini muffin tins (~1.5″ openings) with cooking spray.

 - Put all the ingredients into the bowl of a food processor and pulse until smooth.
 The batter will be runny.
-Feel free to use your favorite types of cheese- I used a delicious blend of provolone, mozzarella and Irish dubliner.
+Feel free to use your favorite types of cheese- I used a delicious blend ofcheddar, gruyere, Irish dubliner and parmesan.